cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 }
 ```
 === Node Test Results
+=== Design for Network Class
+The `Network` class will be the main part of my Iteration 3.
+This is because it will allow learners to

 === Decomposing Network Class
 The `Network` class should contains a lot of methods.
 This is because it should handle all the events within the blockchain network.